 Tips for Success in the CFA Program

-A good place to start your CFA exam study is with a review of the CFAI study materials and official curriculum, which can be accessed on your laptop, tablet, or mobile phone.
-But you’ll also want to use additional digital resources to complement the CFAI study materials that include performance metrics to track your progress by topic, like the CFA Level 1 exam study materials and QBank that includes hundreds of practice questions to improve your chances of passing the CFA exams the first time.
+A solid foundation for your CFA exam preparation begins with an initial review of the CFA Institute’s study materials and official curriculum.
+These resources are conveniently accessible on your laptop, tablet, or mobile phone.
+However, to enhance your preparation, it’s advisable to supplement your studies with digital resources that offer performance metrics for monitoring your progress across different topics.
+Utilizing resources like the CFA Level 1 exam study materials and the QBank, which provides hundreds of practice questions, can significantly increase your likelihood of passing the CFA exams on your first attempt.

 - Develop a Study Plan Have a plan that includes ways to sharpen your study skills; and brush up on your math skills.
 Include practice questions and mock tests that mimic exam conditions.
 For more details, see our Ten Tips for CFA Level 1 Candidates.